-Apple is never, ever going to port its macOS or iOS apps to Windows 10.
+Apple is never, ever going to port its macOS or iOS apps to Windows.
 I can only hope I live to see the day when I have to eat my own words.
-That said, if you have an iPhone and you use Notes on it so extensively that you need to access on a Windows 10 PC, your only option is a browser and iCloud.
+That said, if you have an iPhone and you use Notes on it so extensively that you need to access it on a Windows 10 PC, your only option is a browser + iCloud.

-Before you use it though, open Chrome and go to the following page;
+Before you use it though, open Chrome and put this in the URL bar:

 The Chrome iOS Notes app will never interrupt anything you’re doing on your system.
 Notes doesn’t need to send you notifications but even if it did, they’d appear like other Chrome desktop notifications do.

 You can use this trick with literally any website but there is an obvious drawback to this; you’re using Chrome.

 Chrome used to be a lightweight browser but now it just soaks up all your RAM like a demon sponge.
 Its RAM usage is getting ridiculous with each new version.